meghakalia/kalman_sensor_fusion/READMe.md

 This repository contains Python scripts to estimate the **3D orientation (Yaw, Pitch, Roll)** of a device using **gyroscope and accelerometer data**, and compares the performance of different estimation methods.

-The filtering pipelines implemented here are derived from an original MATLAB implementation and include:
+The pipelines are as follows:
 - **Euler Angle Integration** (gyroscope only)
 - **Quaternion Kalman Filter (gyro only)**
 - **Quaternion Kalman Filter (gyro + accelerometer)**